jordipons/sklearn-audio-transfer-learning/README.md

 #### Does the script takes an eternity to extract the features?

-Once you have extracted the training features once, these are automatically stored in `sklearn-audio-transfer-learning/data/audio_representation/`.
+Once you have extracted the features once, these are automatically stored in `sklearn-audio-transfer-learning/data/audio_representation/`.
 You can load those (instead of re-computing) by simply setting the variable `load_training_data` with the name of the file containing the pre-computed training features (e.g.: `evaluation_data_GTZAN_vggish.npz`).

 To re-compute the features, just set `load_training_data` to False.